PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 ## Deprecating a feature or behavior

-Occasionally a Kubernetes release needs to deprecate some feature or behavior of the system that is not controlled by the API or CLI.
+Occasionally a PlaidCloud release needs to deprecate some feature or behavior of the system that is not controlled by the API or CLI.
 In this case, the rules for deprecation are as follows: